 While we seriously do not advise that you plunge your tent into the ocean under any circumstances, we are not exaggerating about the rapid dry time.
 There are a few products on the market that you can spray on and immediately reap the benefits of a few minutes later.
 If you are in a hurry or find yourself out camping with the sudden realization that you failed to waterproof your tent, these products could be a total godsend.

 Identify your budget from the get-go and look for products that fall within your particular parameters.
 Once you’ve done this, you’ll feel much more comfortable selecting the product that works for you.
-A great pro-tip is to look for a smaller size of a high-quality product that will work remarkably for a single-use application.
-Sometimes smaller sizes are suitable for just one or two uses, but you can certainly maximize this by selecting a spray that does double-duty as a sun blocker and applying it to at the beginning of the season.
+A great pro tip is to look for a smaller size of a high-quality product that will work remarkably for a single-use application.
+Sometimes smaller sizes are suitable for just one or two uses, but you can certainly maximize this by selecting a spray that does double-duty as a sun blocker and applying it at the beginning of the season.

 Depending on what kind of shelter you have, you might want to find a spray that is versatile enough to be applied to all different types of products.
 This is especially true if your tent has several different fabrics on it.
 There are plenty of great products out there that work with synthetic and natural materials, and protect them both equally.